 The historic structures of the estate, including the main house, are closed during restoration.

-The grounds are free for visitors to explore.
-Admittance to the grounds and on-site parking are free of charge.
-The estate is closed on weekends.
+Grounds admission is free.
+On-site parking is also free The estate is closed on weekends.
 The estate will open periodically for special celebrations, events and sneak peeks at restoration in progress.
 Sign up here to follow the progress of the restoration.

 The historic buildings of the Estate may be opened on a limited basis for prearranged group tours.
 To inquire about availability for a group tour, contact Annie Rubel email@example.com or 313-668-3196.

 Point-and-shoot photography is allowed on the grounds.
 Professional photography, including for weddings, portraits and other special events, requires a permit.
 To inquire about photography on the grounds, contact Annie Rubel at firstname.lastname@example.org or 313-668-3196 and refer to our Photography Use Guidelines.

 “I believe a home isn’t four walls;